Certifying zeros of polynomial systems using interval arithmetic: Introduction

-In addition, if the given polynomial system is real, we give a certificate whether the certified zero is a real zero.
-The returned boxes may also be used to verify if a real zero is positive real.
-Therefore, our method can also be used to prove lower bounds on the number of real and positive real zeros of a polynomial system.

 It is also possible to give a square system of rational functions as input to our implementation.
-Although this article is formulated in terms of polynomial systems, Krawczyk's method also applies to square systems of rational functions.
+Although this article is mostly formulated in terms of polynomial systems, Krawczyk's method also applies to square systems of rational functions ({in fact, to all analytic functions $\mathbb R^n\to\mathbb R^n$; see Section \ref{sec:krawczyk}}).
 Consequently, all statements about using our implementation for proofs are equally valid of square systems of rational functions.
-Nevertheless, we think that the focus on polynomial systems simplifies the exposition.